muffindud/FLFA-Lab-Work/reports/REPORT_LAB_1.md

 ----

 ## Theory
-The grmmar for the laboratory work (v9):
+The grammar for the laboratory work (v9):

 ```
 VN={S, B, D, Q},